-If you enroll in the College of Natural Resources and later decide you'd like to change to a different college, you must apply for admission to another college on the campus.
-Note, you will need to spend at least one semester in CNR.
+If you enroll in the Rausser College of Natural Resources and later decide you'd like to change to a different college, you must apply for admission to another college on the campus.
+Note, you will need to spend at least one semester at Rausser.
 It is up to you to determine the Change of College process for the college you are interested in, and to assess your chances of admission--ability to transfer is not guaranteed.
 Advising websites are a good place to start.
-While you remain in CNR, you must follow CNR's curriculum requirements to remain in good academic standing.
+While you remain in Rausser, you must follow the College's curriculum requirements to remain in good academic standing.
 If you lose good standing, it will be very difficult to gain admission to another college.

 Further, if you are not successful in your application to another college, you will need to finish your degree in one of our majors, and you need to be prepared for that and not fall behind.
 Be sure to check out all our majors to see if we can meet your needs right here.
-It may turn out that you can accomplish your goals even more effectively by remaining in CNR.
+It may turn out that you can accomplish your goals even more effectively by remaining at Rausser.

 - When must I declare a major?

 - How do I declare a major, or switch majors?

-- Can I have both a CNR and an L&S major?
+- Can I have both a Rausser and an L&S major?

 - Is it possible to double major and/or minor and still finish in four years?
 What about studying abroad?